The User Experience (UX)

 When we think of User Experience (UX) we often refer to how the user perceives a website.
 Questions one might ask could be “Does the website provide them with any genuine value?
 Is it easy to understand or a pleasure to use?”.

-Now of course, these are legitimate questions and if the answer is “yes” then the there’s a high chance the website in question provides a good user experience.
+Now of course, these are legitimate questions and if the answer is “yes” then the there’s a high chance the website in question provides a good user experience and we are looking to learn more about it and how we can improve.

 Due to the ever increasing number of devices the web is now available on, user experience design has become something of a hot topic in the past few years, and rightly so.
 Web designers continue to strive to improve usability and accessibility for web users and it’s an important discipline.